arkel23/animesion/classification_tagging/README.md

 * Two fully-fledged datasets, *moeImouto* and *DAF:re*, with 173 and more than 3000 classes, respectively
 * Pre-trained models for best performing models using image size of 128x128.
 * Supporting scripts for making, visualization and stats for datasets.
-* Scripts for training from scratch, evaluation (accuracy of a model with a certain set and pretrained weights), and inference (classifies all images in a given (`test_images` by default) folder.
+* Scripts for training from scratch, evaluation (accuracy of a model with a certain set and pretrained weights), and inference (classifies (and optionally tags) all images in a given (`test_images` by default) folder.

 # How to (summary)